 Disconnect to Reconnect

 Matthew (Sean Faris - An Uncommon Grace) and Rebecca Jones (Mischa Barton - Cyberstalker) are newlyweds but their lives are completely dominated by their computers, phones and tablets as they are permanently glued to them.
-It is because of their reliance on technology to communicate that they end up missing out on a house thanks to auto correct leading to a misunderstanding.
-But when the city they live in suffers a power outage they are forced to spend a night without technology, leading to them spending time together to talk, giving them the best night of their lives.
+It is because of their reliance on technology to communicate that they end up missing out on a house thanks to a misunderstanding caused by auto correct.
+But when the city they live in suffers a power outage they are forced to spend a night without technology, leading to them spending time together talking, and giving them the best night of their lives.
 Realising that technology had started to get in the way of their relationship they decide to try and disconnect to reconnect when ever they are home together which is not as easy as they first thought.

 In truth some of "The Joneses Unplugged" is a bit too cheesy whilst forcing the message about technology.
-But at the same time it is exactly the sort of light heated fun which appeals to fans of made for TV movies and that means we have a lot of nice guys and some romantic subplots surrounding friends and people they meet that are lonely.
+But at the same time it is exactly the sort of light hearted fun which appeals to fans of made for TV movies and that means we have a lot of nice guys and some romantic subplots surrounding friends and people the Joneses meet that are lonely.

 What this all boils down to is that I liked "The Joneses Unplugged" but then I do enjoy the light hearted nature of made for TV dramas and family movies.
-Plus for all the cheese which fills the movie it does make a lot of good points about how technology is not only dominating our lives but in some ways it is an addiction.
+Plus for all the cheese it does make a lot of good points about how technology is not only dominating our lives but in some ways it is an addiction.